holochain-gym/holochain-gym.github.io/docs/developers/basic/elements.md

 ## Getting elements

+It's really important to think about elements when getting content from the DHT via hashes.

 1. Create an entry with some arbitrary content.
     - You should see an entry with its `Create` header in the `Entry Graph` block.
 2. **Create the same entry** a second time.